oreximus/nlp_project/oreximus/AI_Series_W01.md

 **Text Classification**: Create a model that can classify text into categories like news articles, emails, spam or not spam, customer feedback, or any other category you choose.

-**Named Entity Recognition: Develop a model that can identify and classify named entities (such as names, organizations, locations, and dates) in a given text.
+**Named Entity Recognition**: Develop a model that can identify and classify named entities (such as names, organizations, locations, and dates) in a given text.
 This project can be helpful in various fields, including social media monitoring, legal discovery, and financial analysis.

 **Language Translation**: Create a model that can translate one language to another.
 You can start with a simple language pair like English to Spanish or vice versa and then expand to more complex languages.